Kinesiology Melbourne and Counselling Sessions specifically for Women!

 - Less stress

 SOME of her clients have tried conventional medicine in the hope that it can heal certain emotional and physical issues for them but without the desired success.

 Working from her Melbourne Kinesiology practice, Benita’s services are backed up with degrees in Psychology and Behavioural Science.
 Benita French now combines Kinesiology with intuitive reading, relationship counselling, and other natural healing modalities.

 “Kinesiology identifies the elements which inhibit the body’s natural internal energies

 and accessing the life-enhancing potential within the individual.”

 …approved by the Australian Kinesiology Association 1999.

-Kinesiology helps bring stress to the surface which would otherwise get locked in your body causing anxiety, depression, illness and financial struggles.
+Kinesiology helps bring all the stress to the surface.
+Stress that gets locked in your body and causes anxiety, depression, illness and financial struggles.

 Benita accelerates your healing process.
 With 30+ years of energetic healing experience, your Kinesiology Melbourne session will be an unparalleled experience.

 Phone: 0419 147 036